steveschnepp/blog.pwkf.org/_posts/2022-08-29-enhancing-8051-simulator.md

 Now, as I'm learning about the architecture, relying on programming/test/reprog/retest cycles only goes for a while.

-As there is no debugging tool on the hardware part, I searches an emulator.
-And here also the fact that the 8051 is a standard (NE555-like) makes those plentiful.
+As there is no debugging tool on the hardware part, I searched for an emulator.
+Here also, the fact that the 8051 is a standard part (such as NE555) makes those plentiful.

 I selected [emu8051](https://github.com/jarikomppa/emu8051) from [Jari